Only 300€ per week!

 All houses have a communal area where you can eat, relax, meet fellow participants or use the free Wifi.

 Although not directly on site, there are laundry facilities offered by locals which many of our participants take advantage of (this will probably cost you 5฿ per item, otherwise you can easily wash your clothes by hand.)

-For participants who desire more comfort and privacy, families, couples and more elderly participants, we recommend upgrading to a comfort room.
-These rooms are more luxurious, uniquely designed and located apart from the two standard participant residences and so are noticeably quieter.
+For participants who desire more comfort and privacy, families, couples and more mature participants, we recommend upgrading to a comfort room.
+These rooms have more amenities, are uniquely designed and are located apart from the two standard participant residences, which means it is noticeably quieter.